spryker/docker-sdk/docs/05-accessing-private-repositories.md

 > Outcome:
 > - You know how to configure an environment to allow the Docker SDK access private repositories.

-This document describes how to configure an environment to allow the Docker SDK access provider repositories.
+This document describes how to configure an environment to allow the Docker SDK access private repositories.

 ## In what cases do I need to configure access to private repositories?